 During a four-day seminar held during the RSNA annual meeting, participants will learn about academic radiology, gain real-world insight from other RSNA members and network with future mentors.

-Nominations must be submitted by a radiology department chairperson or training director.
+Nominations must be submitted by a radiology department chair or training director.
 Applicants must be from outside the U.S. and Canada and a resident or fellow currently in a radiology training program, or a radiologist who is no more than two years out of training, and beginning or considering an academic career.

-For more information visit RSNA.org/IRIYA.
+For more information, visit RSNA.org/IRIYA.

 Writing a Competitive Grant Proposal Workshop

-Registration is open for the Writing a Competitive Grant Proposal Workshop designed for researchers in radiology, radiation oncology, nuclear medicine and related sciences who are interested in actively pursuing federal funding.
+Last chance to register for the Writing a Competitive Grant Workshop designed for researchers in radiology, radiation oncology, nuclear medicine and related sciences who are interested in actively pursuing federal funding.
 The course fee is $225.
 Direct questions to DOR@rsna.org or 630-368-3758.